Zombiepura: Cast

+Production

+In 2011, Jacen Tan pitched the idea to Alaric Tay and Benjamin Heng separately and they decided to form a production company, JAB Films, using their initials, to film a zombie outbreak in an army camp.
+Tan became the director while Tay and Heng were executive producers of the film.

+By 2016, local film production companies mm2 Entertainment and Clover Films were convinced by them to co-produce and co-distribute the film.
+The Singapore Film Commission initially rejected funding the film but subsequently awarded the production the New Talent Feature Grant.
+The film costs $900,000 to produce.

+Filming was done at an old power station and also warehouses redecorated to look like army buildings.
+An abandoned military Standard Obstacle Course was also used.

 Release

-The film premiered at the 2018 Scream Asia Film Festival on October 19.
-The film was released in theatres on 25 October 2018.
+The film premiered at the 2018 Scream Asia Film Festival on 19 October.
+The film was released in theatres in Singapore on 25 October.
+The film had a limited release in Osaka and Tokyo, Japan in November 2019.

 Reception

 Chen Yunhong of Lianhe Zaobao gave the film three stars out of five for entertainment and one star out of five for art.
 John Lui of The Straits Times gave the film 2.5 stars out of 5 in his review of the film, stating, "When the puzzle pieces shown in the first act come together neatly in the second, there is a tremendous sense of satisfaction.
 However, the third act comes and all the hard work unravels."
-Douglas Tseng of today also gave the film 2.5 stars out of 5 in his review of the film, stating, "Sometimes, the action is more perspiration than inspiration, while pacing is an issue.
+Douglas Tseng of Today also gave the film 2.5 stars out of 5 in his review of the film, stating, "Sometimes, the action is more perspiration than inspiration, while pacing is an issue.
 At 83 minutes (shorter if you omit the end-credits), it still feels a tad sluggish."